Ceelog/phpdoc-en/src/session/setup.md

 `session.use_strict_mode` <span class="type">boolean</span>
 <span class="simpara"> *session.use\_strict\_mode* specifies whether the
 module will use strict session id mode.
-If this mode is enabled, the module does not accept uninitialized session ID.
-If uninitialized session ID is sent from browser, new session ID is sent to browser.
+If this mode is enabled, the module does not accept uninitialized session IDs.
+If an uninitialized session ID is sent from the browser, a new session ID is sent to the browser.
 Applications are protected from session fixation via session adoption with strict mode.
 Defaults to *0* (disabled). </span>

 > **Note**: <span class="simpara"> Enabling *session.use\_strict\_mode*
 > is mandatory for general session security.
 All sites are advised to
 > enable this.
 See <span class="function">session\_create\_id</span>
 > example code for more details. </span>

+**Warning**
+If a custom session handler registered via <span class="function">session\_set\_save\_handler</span> does not implement
+<span
+class="methodname">SessionUpdateTimestampHandlerInterface::validateId</span>,
+nor supplies the `validate_sid` callback, respectively, strict session ID mode is effectively disabled, regardless of the value of this directive.
+Particularly note that <span class="classname">SessionHandler</span> does *not* implement <span class="methodname">SessionHandler::validateId</span>.

 `session.use_cookies` <span class="type">boolean</span>
 <span class="simpara"> *session.use\_cookies* specifies whether the